 Medical Editor: John P. Cunha, DO, FACOEP

-Varithena (polidocanol) Injectable Foam is a sclerosing agent used to treat incompetent great saphenous veins, accessory saphenous veins and visible varicosities of the great saphenous vein system above and below the knee.
-Common side effects include pain or discomfort in the extremities, or injection site reactions such as pain or tenderness.
+Varithena (polidocanol) Injectable Foam is a sclerosing agent used to treat incompetent great saphenous veins, accessory saphenous veins, and visible varicosities of the great saphenous vein system above and below the knee.
+Common side effects of Varithena Injectable Foam include pain or discomfort in the extremities, numbness or tingling, injection site reactions (pain, tenderness, warmth, itching, or bruising), headache, dizziness, or increased hair growth on the treated leg.

 Varithena is for intravenous use under ultrasound guidance only.
 A dose of up to 5 ml per injection and 15 ml per treatment session is used.
 Treatment sessions should be separated by a minimum of 5 days.
 Varithena may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Varithena is not recommended for use during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.